-EM S REQUIREMENT RELEVANT PROCEDURES, ETC. The e organization shall: identify training needs associated with its environmental aspects and EMS; GBP-ENV-14.
-GBP-HR-28.
+EM S REQUIREMENT RELEVANT PROCEDURES, ETC. The • e organization shall: identify training needs associated with its environmental aspects and EMS; GBP-ENV-14.
 GEN-TQS-01.
 Asset Suite module - PQD for Columbia Personnel.
-Requirements in plans (e.g., Spill Plan) and procedures. establish, implement and maintain a procedure(s) to make persons working for the organization or on its behalf aware of: the importance of conformity with the environmental policy (including the importance of compliance), procedures, and the requirements of the EMS; legal requirements associated with their tasks; their roles and responsibilities in achieving conformity with the environmental policy and procedures and other requirements of the EMS, including emergency preparedness and response requirements; the significant environmental aspects and related actual or potential impacts associated with their work; the environmental benefits of improved personal performance; and the potential consequences of departure from specified operating procedures.
-General Employee Training (PAT/RWT).
+Requirements in plans (e.g., Spill Plan) and procedures. • establish, implement and maintain a procedure(s) to make persons working for the organization or on its behalf aware of: the importance of conformity with the environmental policy (including the importance of compliance), procedures, and the requirements of the EMS; legal requirements associated with their tasks; their roles and responsibilities in achieving conformity with the environmental policy and procedures and other requirements of the EMS, including emergency preparedness and response requirements; the significant environmental General Employee Training (PAT/RWT).
 Blue Badge Training.
 Augmented by job-specific training, as necessary.
 GBP-ENV-14.
 Contractor Brochure.
 Contract clauses.
 On-the-job and pre-job briefings.
-PPM 1.4.7, Control of Supplemental Personnel for Columbia.
+PPM 1.4.7. aspects and related actual or potential impacts associated with their work; the environmental benefits of improved paragonal performance. and the potential consequences of departure from specified operatin procedures. g

-Number: EMS-01 Use Category: INFORMATION - FULL TO A DO NOT THE TOTAL TO A DO NOT THE TOTAL TO A DO NOT THE TOTAL THE T Minor Rev: N/A Page: 28 of 95
+Number: EMS-01 Use Category: INFORMATION Major Rev: 013 Minor Rev: N/A

+Page: 27 of 77

-EMS REQUIREMENT RELEVANT PROCEDURES, ETC. educate and/or train (or take actions to meet these needs) any persons performing tasks for or on its behalf, that have the potential to cause a significant environmental impact(s), to conduct their activities in an environmentally responsible manner, and to carry out the environmental responsibilities of their positions.
+EN IS REQUIREMENT RELEVANT PROCEDURES, ETC. • educate and/or train (or take actions to meet these needs) any persons performing tasks for or on its behalf, that have the potential to cause a significant environmental impact(s), to conduct their activities in an environmentally responsible manner, and to carry out the environmental responsibilities of their positions.
 The training program should include task specific skills; PSM-6.11.
-GBP-HR-28.
 GEN-TQS-01.
 General Employee Training (PAT & RWT).
 Blue Badge Training Course.
 On-the-job training.
 Pre-job briefings.
 PQD.
 GBP-ENV-14.
 SWP-ENV-03, Managing Regulated Waste.
 Position descriptions identify minimum qualifications.
-Hiring processes ensure staff meet minimum qualifications, augmented as necessary by additional training needs as defined in PQD retain associated records on education training or experience associated with these requirements.
+Hiring processes ensure staff meet minimum qualifications, augmented as necessary by additional training needs as defined in PQD • retain associated records on education training or experience associated with these requirements.
 Records of training are maintained in PQD and Department training files.